MaryamYasser23/Basic_Network_Sniffer/README.md

 `struct library`
 `sys library`

+## Note
+      sudo ./Basic_Network_Sniffer.py
+This script requires root privileges to access the network interface for capturing packets.
+Ensure you run the script with `sudo` or as the root user to avoid permission errors.

 ## Supportive Resources
 To help you understand how this network sniffer works and to deepen your knowledge of networking concepts, here are some resources that were instrumental in achieving this project:
 -    **TCP/IP Model:** https://www.geeksforgeeks.org/tcp-ip-model/